ahmetozantekin/SinefilChromeTool-js/README.md

 'fuck it dude!, lets go bowling.'

 ##about
-using [OMDb API](http://www.omdbapi.com/), made for [Mavidurak-io](http://mavidurak.github.io/) an Chrome application. if have a movie in your mind or have an eureka effect, get that movie poster, year and director instant. the most digressive application of all time.
+using [OMDb API](http://www.omdbapi.com/), made for [Mavidurak-io](http://mavidurak.github.io/). if have a movie in your mind or have an eureka effect, that movie poster, year and director instantly get for you. the most digressive application of all time.
 'fuck it dude!, lets go bowling.'

 ![cine](http://oi60.tinypic.com/2agjme.jpg)